 Many creatives look upon their work as a hobby or craft.
 If that’s what you want, then that’s awesome.
 Not everyone wishes to turn their avocation into a vocation.
 If you’re truly satisfied to keep your creative endeavors as a hobby, then that’s great!

-To become truly success at earning a living from your creations and creativity requires you treat your art as serious work, with serious discipline.
-You need to also study and instill in your daily routine, the artistry of business.
+To become truly successful at earning a living from your creations and creativity requires you treat your art as serious work.
+You need to “turn pro” and instill discipline into your daily routine, and engage your creative mind in the artistry of the business, for your business is also your artistic creation.

 Today’s most successful artists have become artist entrepreneurs, building a business empire around their endeavors and interests.